5-Star Nursing Home

 Information

-*Emergency Services: Volunteer Fire Department, Volunteer Ambulance Service with certified EMTs
+*Emergency Services: Volunteer Fire Department, Volunteer Ambulance Service with certified EMTs, Medical Helicopter Landing Pad at the hospital, Airport.

 Hidden Treasures

-> Medical services - apartments, clinic, lab, x-ray, nursing home, & hospital -- all under one roof.
+> Medical services under one roof- apartments, clinic, lab, x-ray, nursing home, & hospital

 ENTERTAINMENT OF INFINITE VARIETY